gtalusan/kobo-nightmode/README.md

   + Send `y` to set nightmode to ON
   + Send `n` to set nightmode to OFF
   + Send `t` to toggle
-+ define action 'toggleNightMode' on a (configurable) level of brightness and set and maintain that brightness level through Kobo UI for a (configurable) number of seconds
++ Define action 'toggleNightMode' on a (configurable) level of brightness with a (configurable) timeout before the action is taken.
+By default it is set to:
+  + 11% to toggle
+  + 12% set nightmode to ON
+  + 13% set nightmode to OFF
+  + 7 second timeout on brightness level before action is applied

 A sample script to toggle is provided in `extra/nightmode.sh`.
 As the Kobo Mini has no physical buttons, the fifo-interface is currently the only way to control nightmode when running and thus,